OkoliEvans/Sigma_base/README.md

 In the hallowed spirit of open source that is the tradition of web3 builders, the Sigma team is making this entire codebase open source.
 In the coming days, the folders housing both frontend and backend systems will be updated with the necessary tools, links and cli to successfully install, simulate and run the Sigma base locally.

-In the meantime, we welcome PRs or issues from everyone that will help to improve the system, we apreciate especially PRs that will pinpoint bugs in the smart contracts, and of course in the other code files :)
+In the meantime, we welcome PRs or issues from everyone that will help to improve the system, we apreciate especially PRs that will pinpoint bugs in the smart contracts, and of course in the other codes as well :)